FOXO4-DRI

 Regulatory Detail

 FOXO4-DRI does not appear on any FDA bulk drug substances list and is not FDA-approved for any indication.
 No human clinical trials have been published.
-It is a preclinical research peptide, and compounding pharmacies cannot legally produce it for human use.
+It is a preclinical research peptide that falls outside the 503A and 503B compounding pathways, so pharmacies that prepare it for human use face FDA enforcement risk.
 Available only through research programs.

 What do these terms mean?